jgray314/Advent-of-Code/README.md

 # Advent of Code
 Temporary place to hold results of playing around with 2018 AoC.
-Using Ideone.com as lightweight browser based IDE to verify.
+Using lightweight browser based IDE to verify.

 _Spoiler warning_